 Additional Tips for Cookie Cutters and Plungers

-Surface cracking can also be a detraction from the design.
+Surface cracking can also detract from the design.
 Surface cracking occurs when the exterior of the treat dries and hardens during baking while the body of the treat continues to shift, spread, rise, and/or contract.
 Dough moisture, density, thickness, flexibility, handling, and baking conditions can all be contributing factors.
 As noted in the troubleshooting portion of our introduction to making baked biscuit dog treats, surface crackling and crazing is common with homemade baked dog treats.
-Including a small amount of additional fat in the mix, spritzing the surface prior to baking, and/or lightly baking (and then dehydrating if you want a crunchier treat) may help to reduce crazing.
+Including a small amount of fat/oil in the mix, spritzing the surface prior to baking, and/or lightly baking (and then dehydrating if you want a crunchier treat) may help to reduce crazing.

 Using Cookie Stamps (and Other Objects) to Decorate Dog Treats